mongodb-js/hadron-build/README.md

 - `renderer`: Electron-specific tests run in the renderer process
 - `functional`: Slow functional test using [Spectron](https://github.com/electron/spectron) (launches the application)

-With no additional arguments, all test suites are run in this order.
+With no additional arguments, all test suites (except `packages`) are run in this order.

 A subset of test suites can be executed via command line flags.
 If you only want to run the unit and enzyme tests:
 ```
 hadron-build test --unit --enzyme
 ```

 Each test suite is executed in its own process.